 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).

 Something exciting happened a few weeks ago.
 I made my first affiliate sale!
 Today I want to discuss with you how I made my first affiliate sales.

-Unlike many first time bloggers, I did not spend much time looking into blogging before starting Gardening Limited (now Blooming Anomaly).
+Unlike many first time bloggers, I did not spend much time looking into blogging before starting Blooming Anomaly.
 When I start a new project, I usually get so excited that I jump right in after only checking it out for a bit.